 Now, this data isn’t perfect.
 For one, it’s from 2012, so it’s a bit old.

-To some extent, the exact top and bottom cities are arbitrary.
-Different articles use different data sources and will come up with different sets of cities.
-But the bigger picture of air quality across India holds up regardless of the dataset.
+To some extent, the exact top and bottom cities for air quality in India are arbitrary.
+Different articles use different data sources and will come up with a different answer for the best air quality in India.
+But the bigger picture of air quality across India holds up regardless of the dataset – Indian cities are dangerously polluted and you need to protect yourself.

-P.S.
 What kind of an answer would this be if there weren’t some solutions in it?
-After coughing through Beijing’s smog for years, I’ve combed through the data, done my own tests, and found several cheap ways to protect my lungs:
+After coughing through Beijing and Delhi’s smog for years, I’ve combed through the data, done my own tests, and found several cheap ways to protect my lungs:

 Thomas is a new Assistant Professor of Behavior Science at the University of Chicago Booth School of Business and the founder of, a social enterprise to help people in China breathe clean air without shelling out thousands of dollars for expensive purifiers.